thirdreality/homeassistant/ZHA/README_SWITCH.md

-# Instructions on ThirdReality Switch Private Cluster in Home Assistant ZHA
+# Instructions on ThirdReality Switch Private Cluster in Home Assistant ZHA（Support zha starting from version 29）
 #
 ## 1.ZHA Configuration And How To Add The Script